-Projected (ber of Stops
+Projected (

 Yes No Traffic Enforcement Activities FY 2021 FY 2022 FY 2023

-CMV with Inspection 3500 3600 3700
+CMV with Inspection 3500 3600 4250

-CMV without Inspection 0 0 0
+CMV without Inspection 0 0 425

 Non-CMV 0 0 2340

 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 2040 2040 2040

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections (including border inspections, if applicable), carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

-The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
+The table below displays the information you input into this plan from the roadside inspections (including border inspections, if applicable), investigations, and new entrant safety audit sections.
 Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2022 Planned Safety Activities
+FY 2023 Planned Safety Activities

-Inspections Investigations New Entrant Safety Audits Sum of FY 2022 Activities Average 2014/15 Activities
+Inspections Investigations New Entrant Safety Audits Sum of FY 2023 Activities Average 2014/15 Activities

-42200 34 736 42970 36013
+42200 12 950 43162 36013